 You can add more loops with double braids, too, but again it’ll be a lot easier if you add them with square braids first.
 An 11-loop square braid is the perfect intro to learning 12-loop double braids.

 When I braid a 12-loop double braid, I carry the extra loops on the little fingers, just as I do with an 11-loop square braid.

 For a 14-loop double braid, I then add an extra loop onto the thumbs, and so on.
-I only use thumbs and little fingers to hold the extra loops for double braids of up to 18 loops (this makes the loop-shifting much easier).
-An 18-loop double braid seems easier to me than a 15-loop square braid, because of the loop-shifting moves, so total loop number is not the only measure of difficulty in a braid.
+I only use thumbs and little fingers to hold the extra loops for double braids of up to 18 loops (I know this sounds weird, but having the extra loops on the two ‘edges’ of the hands makes the loop-shifting much easier than if the extra loops were carried on ‘interior’ fingers).
+An 18-loop double braid seems easier to me than a 15-loop square braid, because of the more convenient loop-shifting moves, so total loop number is not the only measure of difficulty in a braid.

-Each time I learn a new step, the braiding seems a bit difficult at first and gradually gets easier.
-At some point I always think I’ve achieved “automaticity” because everything seems to be going so smoothly.
-But invariably a long time later, the braid suddenly becomes truly automatic, which is always a happy surprise!
+Each time you learn a new step, the braiding will seem bit difficult at first – kind of “is this even worth it?!” but quickly gets easier if you stick it out past the first couple braids.
+At that point there’s usually an encouraging feeling of “hey! this may be possible!”, and not long after that it starts to be actually enjoyable.
+At some point fairly soon after that I always think I’ve achieved “automaticity” because everything seems to be going so smoothly.
+But invariably a while later, the braid suddenly becomes truly automatic, which is always a happy surprise!
 You think you already have it figured out, but then you really figure it out – or rather, your fingers do.
 At that point you can relax and enjoy the braiding even more, or focus on extra stuff like more complicated color patterns, or beads, without making as many braiding mistakes.

 (Check out my ‘too-many-loops‘ info page as well.)